Maple Leaf Foods Confirms System Outage Linked to Cybersecurity Incident

 www.mapleleaffoods.com

 MISSISSAUGA, ON, Nov.
-6, 2022 /PRNewswire/ - Maple Leaf Foods Inc. MFI ("Maple Leaf Foods" or the "Company"), today confirmed that it is currently experiencing a system outage linked to a cybersecurity incident.
+6, 2022 /CNW/ - Maple Leaf Foods Inc. MFI ("Maple Leaf Foods" or the "Company"), today confirmed that it is currently experiencing a system outage linked to a cybersecurity incident.

 Upon learning of the incident, Maple Leaf Foods took immediate action and engaged cybersecurity and recovery experts.
 Its team of information systems professionals and third-party experts are working diligently with all available resources to investigate the outage and resolve the situation.
 The Company is executing its business continuity plans as it works to restore the impacted systems; however, it expects that full resolution of the outage will take time and result in some operational and service disruptions.
 The Company will continue to work with all its customers and suppliers to minimize these disruptions in order to continue delivering the nutritious food people need.